valerybugakov/interview-answers/javascript/README.md

 - There’s a risk your event management code could become a performance bottleneck, so keep it as lean as possible.
 - Not all events bubble.
 The `blur`, `focus`, `load` and `unload` events don’t bubble like other events.
 The blur and focus events can actually be accessed using the capturing phase (in browsers other than IE) instead of the bubbling phase but that’s a story for another day.
 - You need caution when managing some mouse events.
 If your code is handling the mousemove event you are in serious risk of creating a performance bottleneck because the mousemove event is triggered so often.

+## What's the difference between `.call` and `.apply`?
+The difference is that `apply` lets you invoke the function with arguments as an array; `call` requires the parameters to be listed explicitly.
+A useful mnemonic is "A for array and C for comma."